Do people go through life on a predetermined path, like a straight line?

 We went back to the lobby where my parents waited.
 I knew they were in the middle of an argument when my mom told my dad, "I told you!
 You should have listened to me!"

 When Dr. Howard and I approached, they both came to their feet.
 The fresh scribbled paperwork was handed over to my dad.

-"Alright, so there's the referral to a retina specialist in the area.
-Her name is Danielle Hutchins and she's one of the best ophthalmologists in the state of California," Dr. Howard said and stuffed his pouch of magnifiers into a pocket on the inside of his coat.
+"Alright, so here's a referral to a retina specialist in the area.
+Her name is Danielle Hutchins and she's one of the best ophthalmologists in the state of California," he said and stuffed his pouch of magnifiers into a pocket on the inside of his coat.

 "What did you find out, doctor?"
 My mom asked.

 "His earlier records show that he has a coloboma in his right eye.
 What that means is the lower half of his retina is very weak," he explained.
 "There also seems to be something happening with the macula of his eye.
 What it is, I can't say for sure.
 That's why I referred you to Dr. Hutchins.
 She'll be able to give you more information regarding his symptoms and give you a clear diagnosis.
 I can't give you a clear evaluation without the proper equipment, which I don't have in this facility."

 "There's nothing that you can do for him?
 Will a stronger prescription help him at all?"
 My dad asked.

 "At this point, unfortunately, there's nothing I can prescribe that will increase his vision," Dr. Howard rambled on.
 "With the current state his eye is in, a new prescription will only raise his vision by a minuscule amount.
 He wouldn't be able to tell the difference."